 In the beginning of 2000 when the band was facing the most intense touring summer of their career Janne leaves the band.
 He finds it hard to combine Hoven Droven with Triakel, plus that he runs his own business, so he decides to quit.
 Hoven Droven does not want to look for replacement, and tours for the whole summer as a five-piece band.

 In Januari 2001 the band recorded their new album “Hippa“.
 This was the first time they decided to turn off the electric guitars and opt for a more organic sound.
 The change resulted in an acoustic and much more laid back record that probably surprised some of the hard core fans.
-Although going for a “softer“ approach they managed to maintain their characteristic sound and groove a lot of people were pleasently surprised when faced with the, up till then somewhat concealed, versatilty of the band.
+Although going for a “softer“ approach they managed to maintain their characteristic sound and groove a lot of people were pleasantly surprised when faced with the, up till then somewhat concealed, versatility of the band.

 The touring continued with a second visit to the Nordic Roots Fesival in Minneapolis, among many other events.
-In July 2001 the band celebrated their 10th anniversery by throwing a big concert for 8.000 of their closest friends at the town square in their hometown of Östersund.
+In July 2001 the band celebrated their 10th anniversary by throwing a big concert for 8.000 of their closest friends at the town square in their hometown of Östersund.
 The year then came to an end with SVT, The Swedish National Broadcasting Company aired a whole hour featuring the band at legendary Nalen in Stockholm.